Space Station 76: Plot

 Space Station 76 is a science fiction film that deconstructs seemingly idyllic relationships, set against the backdrop of Omega 76, a 1970s retro futuristic space station.

 Jessica (Tyler) arrives to serve as the station's new co-pilot.
 While at first all seems normal and the crew friendly, she soon discovers that the people on board are struggling with issues such as infidelity, loneliness, depression, and drug abuse.

 She becomes increasingly frustrated by Captain Glenn (Wilson), who harbors a secret of his own, namely his failed relationship with the previous co-pilot, Daniel.
 She is eventually drawn to Ted (Bomer), a lonely, married crewman, and his 7-year-old daughter, Sunshine (Rogers).
 Ted yearns to reconnect with his wife, Misty (Coughlan), but she's happier talking over her problems with Doctor Bot and having an affair with Steve (O'Connell).
 His daughter Sunshine contends with her unhappy, mentally ill mother and her pet gerbil eating its babies, one by one.

 Events finally come to a head at a Christmas party, when Misty suggests they play the "Secrets Game".
-Jessica then exposes Glenn's homosexuality, just before Misty almost exposes Jessica's inability to have children.
+Jessica then exposes Glenn's same-sex attraction, just before Misty almost exposes Jessica's inability to have children.
 Just when it seems like everything's falling apart, an asteroid collides with the station, destroying the shuttle and leaving them all stranded.

 As the crew slowly return to their lives, Sunshine turns off the gravity, and floats whilst viewing a meteor shower through the window.